-Being a nutrition specialist I find it kind of funny that I get just as many questions about supplementation as I do about food.
-Nevertheless, performance supplementation can improve your game when used properly.
+Being a nutrition specialist I find it kind of funny that I get just as many questions (if not, more) about supplementation as I do about food.
+Nevertheless, performance supplementation can improve your hockey performance when used properly and in the right context.

 Oftentimes I only ever suggest 3 – 5 products per athlete that I work with.
 Sometimes more, sometimes less.
-That is dependent on a lot of factors such as lab work, budget, training age, adherence and targeted systems.
+That is dependent on a lot of factors such as lab work, budget, training age, adherence, and targeted systems for performance.

 In this article I am going to examine the popular types of creatine on the market and whether or not they would be beneficial to hockey players.